gelicia/pixelBot/README.md

 - `POST setPixel` takes x,y,red,blue,green and lights up that LED with that color
 - `POST setAll` takes red,blue,green and lights up all LEDs with that color
 - `GET ledDims` returns the height and width separated by a comma.
 I don't JSON this because it's two numbers.
 - `GET ledInfo` returns led rgb info by index.
 It's an array of arrays with 3 values, signifying the r, g, b value of the led by index.
+This should return the most condensed form that JSON.parse() can understand.
+This will break if you have too many LEDs - maximum string length allowed out is 622 bytes.